ndcvbk/react-native-comscore/README.md

 Initialize ComScore with your publisher ID and other optional parameters to start tracking analytics for your React Native application.

 ### Tracking Navigation
-Track user navigation and page views within your application by calling the ***trackNavigation*** method and providing the page name.
+Track user navigation and page views within your application by calling the ***trackScreen*** method and providing the page name.
 ```
-ComScore.trackNavigation('PageName');
+ComScore.trackScreen('PageName');
 ```

 ### Updating Consent
-Easily update the user consent status for ComScore tracking using the ***updateConsent*** method.
-Provide your publisher ID and the consent value.
+Easily update the user consent status for ComScore tracking using the updateConsent method.
+Provide the consent value to be updated.
 ```
-ComScore.updateConsent('YOUR_PUBLISHER_ID', 'consentValue');
+import ComScore from 'react-native-comscore';

+// Example usage:
+ComScore.updateConsent('consentValue');
 ```
+This method allows you to dynamically update the consent status for ComScore tracking within your React Native application.

 ### Updating 1P Data
 Use the ***updateData1P*** function to update additional first-party data (1P data) associated with your ComScore tracking.